 Open-fit hearing aids fit completely behind the ear, with only a narrow tube inserted into the ear canal, enabling the canal to remain open.
 They are often used for individuals who experience a buildup of earwax, since this type of aid is less likely to be damaged by such substances.
 Some individuals may also prefer the open-fit hearing aid because their perception of their own voice is less distorted.

-Post-fitting evaluation is a report of hearing aid performance and customer satisfaction.

 Telecoil is a small magnetic coil that allows users to receive sound through the circuitry of the hearing aid, rather than through its microphone.
 This makes it easier to hear conversations over the telephone.
 A telecoil also helps individuals hear in facilities that have installed special sound systems called induction loop systems.
 These systems can be found in many churches, schools, airports, and auditoriums.

 6.3 Returns

-Contractors must provide the VR staff member who issued the service authorization (SA) with a written notice of all goods or equipment purchased with VR funds that are subsequently returned to, exchanged, or replaced by the contractor.
+Contractors must provide written notification to the VR contact name on the service authorization (SA) that the hearing aid and/or accessories have been returned.

 This notice must include the following:

+The SA number associated with the returned item(s);

-A description of the item returned
+A description of the item(s) returned;

-The date the item was returned
+The date the item was received by the contractor; and

-The reason for the return
+Whether payment has been received for the item(s).

-The amount of credit due, if any

-The customer's name

-The case identification number

-A description of subsequent actions that were taken (for example, if the hearing aids were exchanged or replaced).If the item being returned has a different price or is a substantially different hearing aid or accessory, then VR staff must submit a new SA for the new item.
+VR staff must submit a new SA for the new item(s) replacing the previously ordered item(s).

 6.4 Refunds

-When a refund is due, the contractor must remit to VR by the 15th of each month a check in the amount of the total credit accumulated during the previous calendar month.
-This payment must be accompanied by supporting documentation and/or credit invoices for each transaction or item for which the credit reimbursement is issued.
-The supporting documentation and/or credit invoices supplied must include the SA number and the customer's VR case identification number.6.5 Warranty
+When hearing aids/accessories are returned to the contractor that are incorrect, defective, or do not function properly for the customer, and payment has been received by the contractor, the contractor shall issue a refund in the form of a physical check for the item(s) within thirty (30) calendar days of receipt of the item(s) to:

+Texas Workforce Commission – Rehabilitation Services Division

+101 E. 15th Street – 144T

+Austin, TX 78778-001

+ATTN: Program Specialist for Deaf and Hard of Hearing

+Exception to the thirty (30) calendar day refund, refunds may be delayed until such time as the account becomes current if the TWC-VR unit’s account is past due.
+The refund must be supported by documentation identifying the associated SA number and the description of the item(s) being refunded.

+6.5 Warranty

 Hearing aids purchased with VR funds must have a minimum three-year warranty.
 Hearing aid accessories purchased with VR funds must have a minimum one-year warranty.